hwalton/quant-gp/README.md

 - $p(x_{1:T})$: joint predictive density of future log-prices.

 N.B.
 The log wealth is used to make the objective function additive, instead of multiplicative, which allows for numerically stable accumulation of per-period returns (summing log‑factors), simpler vectorised evaluation across many simulated paths, and more stable integration and optimisation.

+In practice, the only first rebalancing step would be used to set each portfolio allocation, with the model being refit with up-to-date data for the next rebalance step.

 ## **Example Outputs**: